Jetty raises $23M to help give renters more payment flexibility – TechCrunch

 The financing brings Jetty’s total raised since its 2016 inception to $78 million.
 Other investors participating in the latest growth round include Credit Ease and K5.
 Previous backers include Farmers Insurance Group, Khosla and Ribbit Capital, among others.

-The 100-person New York City-based startup has come up with a way to help renters make rent on time with an offering that resembles the ‘buy now, pay later’ (BNPL) model that is increasingly used by consumers at the point of sale, online and in person.
+The 100-person New York City-based startup has come up with a way to help renters make rent on time with an offering that resembles the “buy now, pay later” (BNPL) model that is increasingly used by consumers at the point of sale, online and in person.

 In a nutshell, renters can pay their rent when it’s due and then have up until the 24th of the month to pay the money back to Jetty — either in a lump sum or via installments.
 They don’t pay interest charges or late fees, but rather a monthly subscription fee ranging from $15 to $25, depending on the renter’s risk profile.
 If the renter fails to pay back the money during the agreed upon time, they will not be able to borrow more for the following month.